siddhant-71/LEETDATA/README.md

 🧠 LEETDATA
-LEETDATA is a simple web application that provides real-time statistics of a LeetCode user by using an unofficial LeetCode API.
+LEETDATA is a simple web application that provides real-time statistics of a LeetCode user by using an LeetCode API.
 Just enter a LeetCode username, and get instant insights into their problem-solving performance and activity.

 🚀 Features
 📊 Total number of problems solved: